Let me show you how to build the perfect English study plan.

-The reason you might think like this is that you are making it all one big mass of work.
+The reason you might think like this is that you are making it all one enormous mass of work.
 Break it down into smaller, more manageable pieces.

 You can break your English down into smaller skill sets.

-Instead of looking at as ENGLISH.
+Don’t look at it as ENGLISH.
 Think of it like this:

 - English Reading